KhiopsML/khiops-doc/docs/tutorials/scenario.md

 ### Recording a Scenario

+Start by opening a command shell to enable launching Khiops via the command line.
-Begin by opening a Khiops shell, which can be done by selecting the `Shell Khiops` option from the `Khiops menu`, accessible via the `Start` button in Windows.
+On Windows, this can be done by selecting the `Shell Khiops` option from the `Khiops` menu, accessible through the `Start` button.

 To record a scenario file using Khiops GUI: `khiops –o my_script._kh`.